troclaux/todo-project/README.md

 # Todo Project

 ## Description
-Project that implements a simple web application that is a todo list.
+A simple web application that functions as a todo list.
+This project aims to implement DevOps principles such as:

-## Objective
-Learn many DevOps concepts that are difficult to grasp just by watching tutorials and reading guides.
+1. Continuous Integration
+2. Continuous Delivery
+3. Infrastructure as Code
+4. Automation

 ## Kanban Board